96444 - Laboratory of Film and TV Production (1)

 The course includes lectures, classroom exercises, and case study discussions with guest speakers.

-Students are required to actively participate in lessons and to create, edit, and produce short audiovisual texts.
+Students are required to actively participate in lessons, create, edit, and produce texts and documents for the audiovisual product.
 For this reason, the use of a device (smartphone, tablet, PC) is required.

 The course is taught in Italian.